meep1202/Grade-12-Capstone-Project/README.md

 I used a video game maker called Construct 3 for both pixel art and game mechanics.

+This is a metroidvania platformer game revolving around the concept of using instruments as magical elemental weapons.
+It includes 20 different instruments, all with different sprites, attack animations, and projectiles.
+It also features various movement abilities, such as the double jump or flame dash.
+Currently there are two bosses and two additional enemy types.
+There are 3 levels, each with their own unique challenges, tilesets, and rewards.

-Note: In order to run the program you will need to launch Construct 3 in your browser.
+Note: In order to run the program you will need to launch Construct 3 in your browser and upload the Capstone Project.C3P file.